xenoncolt/Jellyflix_Request_Mobile/README.md

 ### How to download
-- Go to the release, and download the leatest version.
+- Go to the release, and download the leatest version apk.

 There is no deffrent between Jellyflix Request website and Jellyflix Request apk.
 Better to use apk for request any movie or show.